Last Updated: April 2026 | Author: Robert

 Almost all law schools grade their first-year students on a strict, forced mathematical curve.
 This means that only a set percentage of the class is mathematically allowed to receive an “A” or a “B,” while a significant portion of the class is forced to receive a “C” or lower, regardless of how hard everyone studies.

-• The Section Stacking: Law schools are notorious for placing large groups of students holding conditional scholarships into the exact same 1L section.
+- The Section Stacking: Law schools often place large groups of students holding conditional scholarships into the exact same 1L section.
 Because of the forced curve, it is mathematically impossible for all of them to maintain the required GPA.
 When the academic year ends, the bottom half of the scholarship recipients automatically lose their funding.
-They are suddenly forced to pay full tuition for their remaining two years or drop out with massive debt and no degree.

 Negotiating the “Good Standing” Clause